See how we are improving our curriculum, so we can provide the best learning community for our students and staff.

 Distinctive

-To ensure Sussex’s educational offer is distinctive, expresses our core values, and reflects our research strengths.
+To ensure Sussex’s educational offer is attractive to students by being distinctive, expresses our core values, and reflects our research strengths to enable students to succeed.

 Inclusive